? (XXXTentacion album): Critical reception

-In a positive review, online publication HotNewHipHop stated that "Despite a sagging middle section, ? features some of X's most nuanced and impressive material to date", adding that "X's commitment to honoring his various influences is admirable, but it may have behooved him to spend a little bit more time on sequencing this artistic kaleidoscope."
+? received positive reviews from critics.
+In a favorable review, online publication HotNewHipHop stated that "Despite a sagging middle section, ? features some of X's most nuanced and impressive material to date", adding that "X's commitment to honoring his various influences is admirable, but it may have behooved him to spend a little bit more time on sequencing this artistic kaleidoscope."
 XXL gave the album a positive review, and wrote "The album sonically goes every which way—a double-edge sword that can make for a dizzying, disjointed listen at times.
 Still, ? is X's most stimulating offering to date and with a little more focus on structure and cohesion, X's best work could very well be ahead of him."
-Sputnikmusic gave a negative review, saying that "This exercise in granting credence to emotionally stunted, bad musicians is something that is truly stunning to bear witness to."

 At the 2019 Billboard Music Awards, ? was nominated for Top Billboard 200 Album, among other nominations.

+Legacy

+Trippie Redd’s album !
+(2019) is a tribute to ?.

 Commercial performance

 ? debuted at number one on the US Billboard 200 with 131,000 album-equivalent units, with 20,000 pure album sales.
 It was XXXTentacion's only US number-one album during his lifetime.
-The album was certified platinum by the Recording Industry Association of America (RIAA) on August 7, 2018 and was later certified quadruple platinum in 2022.
+The album was certified platinum by the Recording Industry Association of America (RIAA) on August 7, 2018, and was later certified sextuple platinum in 2025.

-? also reached number one in Canada, the Czech Republic, Denmark, New Zealand, Norway, and Sweden.
+? also reached number one in Canada, the Czech Republic, Denmark, Estonia, New Zealand, Norway, Slovakia, and Sweden.
 Following XXXTentacion's death, the album reached a new peak of number one in the Netherlands.
 It also ascended the Billboard 200 from number twenty-four to three, earning 94,000 units.
 As well as the United States, the album has been certified platinum in Canada, France, Italy, Sweden, and triple platinum in Denmark.

 An anniversary deluxe edition of the album was originally going to be released on July 26, 2019, but was pushed back to September 6, 2019, featuring the album's instrumentals, the EP A Ghetto Christmas Carol (2017), voice memos from the recording sessions of the album, and new material featuring American rapper Rico Nasty and Japanese video game composer Yoko Shimomura.